QLaHPD/Dimension-Insensitive-Euclidean-Metric-/README.md

 Run diem_loss.py to test it, for now the output values for the orthogonal and normal tensors are not matching the proportions of the paper, I'm unsure if its related to the distribution of the Tensors.

+Fell free to report any issue or pull request.
 ## Install torch
 ```
 pip install torch